-- Albumin is a sterile aqueous solution prepared from pooled human plasma, with a physiological pH (6.4 to 7.4) and contains approximately 130-160 mEq/L of sodium. - Albumin is a clear, slightly viscous liquid which can range from almost colorless to yellow, amber, or green. - Plasbumin®-5% and Albumin®-5% are iso-oncotic with normal plasma and Alburex-5% is mildly hypo-oncotic with normal plasma. - Low Albumin content ( $\leq 200 \mu g/L$ ). - Albumin is preservative free and contains sodium caprylate and acetyltrpyophan as stabilizers. - 5% Albumin is available in vial sizes of 50 mL (2.5 g Albumin), 250 mL (12.5 g Albumin) and 500 mL (25g Albumin). - Albumin is also available in a concentration of 25%.
-(See separate blood product monograph).
+- Albumin is a sterile aqueous solution prepared from pooled human plasma, with a physiological pH (6.4 to 7.4) and contains approximately 130-160 mEq/L of sodium. - Albumin is a clear, slightly viscous liquid which can range from almost colorless to yellow, amber, or green. - 25% Albumin is hyperoncotic to normal human plasma. - Low aluminum content (≤ 200μg/L). - Albumin is preservative free and contains sodium caprylate and acetyltrpyophan as stabilizers. - Albumin 25% is available in a vial size of 50 mL (12.5 g Albumin) and 100 mL (25g Albumin). - Albumin is also available in concentration of 5%. (see separate blood product monograph).

-AVAILABILITY:
+AVAILABILITY